|Gluten-Free vegan pumpkin cheesecake- creamy and dairy-free.|

 Because even though it is pre-Thanksgiving, pre-Christmas, pre-winter holidaze... the annual jean shrinkage has begun.
 You know- that time of year when (mysteriously!) my jeans come out of the dryer a size too small.
 And that familiar jolly pie roll affectionately known as Doris is rolling her merry way up and out of my favorite yoga pants.
 It's rather comical.
 And honestly, she makes me smile.
 I pat her affectionately.

 Like a pet bunny.

 Because the truth is I am not about to start counting calories.

 I know from experience that January will ignite the urge to clean out closets, chase those dust bunnies and walk off our collective Doris's.
 Or would that be Dori, for plural?
-We have plenty of time, come 2013, for detoxing and courting virtue with ginger laced green soup, and recipes that will encourage our lovely pinchable pie rolls to skedaddle.
+We'll have ample time, come 2014, for detoxing and courting virtue with ginger laced green soup, and recipes that will encourage our lovely pinchable pie rolls to skedaddle.
 I promise.
 I'll be

 But this week?
 Nah.

-Have a beautiful, safe, healthy, light filled New Year!
+Have a safe, healthy, light filled and beautiful Thanksgiving.